ossf/scorecard/docs/checks.md

 ## Packaging

-This check tries to determine if the project is published as a package that other developers can install/download.
+This check tries to determine if the project is published as a package that others can easily download, install, easily update, and uninstall.
-Packaging your project is essential for users to receive updates and security patches automatically.
+It's important that the project provide an easy way to download, install, update, and uninstall the software.
+It's particularly important to make it easy for users to receive security patches as updates.
+This is often done by creating a "package" that is easy to install and uninstall by a package manager.
+Many program language ecosystems have a generally-used packaging format supported by a language-level package manager tool and public package repository.
+Many operating system platforms also have at least one package format, tool, and public repository (in some cases the source repository generates system-independent source packages, which are then used by others to generate system executable packages).
+Container images are yet another way to package software.
+In some situations packaging is not sensible, but it's wise to package software in so many circumstances that it's worth checking for it.
 A low score is considered `Medium` risk.
 The check currently looks for [GitHub packaging workflows]( https://docs.github.com/en/packages/learn-github-packages/publishing-a-package) and language-specific GitHub Actions that upload the package to a corresponding hub, e.g., [Npm](https://www.npmjs.com/).
 There is a plan to add better support to query package manager hubs directly in the future, e.g., for [Npm](https://www.npmjs.com/), [PyPi](https://pypi.org/).
+A project may meet this criterion yet have a failing scorecard report; some widely-used tools are relatively easy to detect, but it's challenging for an automated tool (like scorecard) to detect them all.
+If scorecard fails to detect the way you publish a package and you think scorecard should support your use case, please [open an issue in the scorecard project](https://github.com/ossf/scorecard/issues/new/choose).

 **Remediation steps**
 - Publish your project as a [downloadable package](https://docs.github.com/en/packages/learn-github-packages/publishing-a-package).